tinybirdco/iceberg-tinybird/README.md

 tb --cloud copy run cp_github_events_historic --param from_date='2020-01-01 00:00:00' to_date='2025-05-15 00:00:00' --wait
 ```

+Read the [Tinybird project README.md](tinybird/README.md) for a description of the project.

 ### GitHub Actions

 The project contains GitHub actions for CI and CD.
 Configure these variables as secrets in your GitHub repository: